ipaddr/fsnd-p1/README.md

 # fsnd-p1
 Movie Trailer

-1. To run this app please insall python version 2.7.* and instally type python enterteinment_center.py in your terminal or command line.
+To run this app,
+please install python version 2.7.* and instally type "python enterteinment_center.py" inside your terminal or command line.